 As a nursing major at George Fox, you will prepare yourself for a rewarding career in a field that combines medical expertise and compassion.
 Graduates of our nursing program go on to work in clinics, hospitals, research facilities, doctors’ offices and other health care positions throughout the country.
 Our nursing graduates are also equipped to pursue graduate education and fulfill the need for nurses in advanced practice, higher education and management.

 The program has been granted full accreditation from the Commission on Collegiate Nursing Education (CCNE) and the Oregon State Board of Nursing.
 Upon completion of the nursing program, you will be eligible to take the NCLEX-RN state-licensing exam.
 Our graduates are overwhelmingly successful on this exam.
 Between 2010 and 2014, more than 90 percent of our nursing graduates who took the exam passed.

 What further distinguishes our program is the fact we offer a Christian college environment that encourages not only academic – but spiritual – growth.

 Request information about the nursing major at George Fox University or apply now to begin your education at Oregon's Christian university, ranked as one of the top Christian colleges in the nation by Forbes.

 Registered nurses (RNs) constitute the largest health care occupation in the United States, with 2.6 million jobs.
 Registered nurses will have the opportunity to work in a variety of clinical and non-clinical settings including hospitals, ambulatory care clinics, nursing homes, community settings and academic institutions.
-The Bureau of Labor Statistics estimates that registered nurse employment will grow by 19 percent between 2012 and 2022, adding a projected 526,800 jobs for registered nurses in the United States over this period.
+The Bureau of Labor Statistics estimates that registered nurse employment will grow by 19 percent between 2012 and 2022, faster than the average for all occupations.

 - Surgical Unit, Seattle Children’s Hospital